grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 - Team A has a rule `namespace="dev"` configured.
 A user that is part of Team A will have access to logs that match `namespace="dev"`.

 - Team B does not have a rule configured for it.

+A user that is part of Team A and part of Team B will have access to logs that match `namespace="dev"`.

-A user that is part of Team B, that is `Editor` or `Viewer` will have access to all logs (due to the query permission for the user).
+A user that is not part of Team A and part of Team B, that is `Editor` or `Viewer` will have access to all logs (due to the query permission for the user).

 **Scenario 3: Multiple rules setup for one team**

 We have two teams, Team A and Team B. Loki access is setup with `Admin` roles having `Admin` permission.

-- Team A has rule `namespace="dev", namespace="prod"` configured.
-A user that is part of Team A will have access to logs that match `namespace="dev"` `AND` `namespace=prod`.
+- Team A has rule `cluster="us-west-0", namespace="dev|prod"` configured.
+ - A user that is only part of Team A will have access to logs that match `cluster="us-west-0"` `AND` (`namespace="dev" OR namespace="prod"`).

-- Team B has rule `namespace!="dev", namespace="prod"` configured.
-A user that is part of Team B will have access to logs that match `namespace!="bi"` `AND` `namespace=prod`.
+- Team B has rule `cluster="us-west-0", namespace="!prod"` configured.
+ - A user that is only part of Team B will have access to logs that match `cluster="us-west-0"` `AND` `namespace="!prod"`.

-- A user that is part of Team A and Team B will have access to logs that match `(namespace="dev" AND namespace="prod") OR (namespace="dev" AND namespace!="bi")`.
+A user that is part of Team A and Team B will have access to logs that match `cluster="us-west-0" AND (namespace="dev" OR namespace="prod") OR (is this true?) (cluster="us-west-0" AND namespace="!prod")`.

+A user that is not part of any Team with `Editor/Viewer` role will not have access to query any logs

+A user that is part of a Team with `Admin` role will only have access to that teams logs

+A user that is not part of any Team with `Admin` role will have access to all logs

 **Scenario 4: Two or more rules configured for a team**